tmyymmt/slack-file/README.md

 $ slack-file --show --download --delete --token xxxxxx-xxxxxxxxx
 ```

-Show, download, delete slack files at channel name to downloads_YYYYMMDD folder XXXXXX that are more than more than the end of last month old.
+Show, download, delete slack files at channel id to downloads_YYYYMMDD folder XXXXXX that are more than more than the end of last month old.
 ```
-$ slack-file --show --download --delete --channel-name=XXXXXX --before-end-of-month=1 --to-with-date --token xxxxxx-xxxxxxxxx
+$ slack-file --show --download --delete --channel-id=XXXXXX --before-end-of-month=1 --to-with-date --token xxxxxx-xxxxxxxxx
 ```

 ### Set options by .env file